Best Practices for Using Slack as a DevOps Tool

 As DevOps is about increasing communication between Development & Operations, Slack channels can provide an easy central platform for the teams to come together.
 Slack provides the team with access to the same monitoring, notifications, and metrics.

-As discussed above, there are several third-party applications that integrate with Slack.
+As discussed above, several third-party applications integrate with Slack.
 These applications can provide notifications directly to Slack, ensuring that stakeholders on both sides can see the notifications and are able to discuss them together to find a solution with everyone involved.

 There are several ways development teams use Slack and third-party integrations to receive notifications in order to increase communication between development and operations.